“Easy Making Mouth-Watering Steamed Minced Pork Cube with Dong Cai and Salted Egg Scopes”

 This dish is similar to my previous steamed minced pork with salted eggs recipe, but this one tastes fuller than the other due to the addition of Tianjin preserved vegetables (aka ‘Dong Cai’ 冬菜) in it.
 And, I think this looks better in terms of presentation as I tried making it to resemble the mini treasure boxes on the plate.
 It is great to cook this during Chinese festive like Mooncake festival, Dumpling festival and even Chinese Chap Go Mei (Lunar Fifteenth Day of CNY), to make it a symbolical festive dish with the name of the recipe I have it here.

 This minced pork dish goes well with both steamed rice or rice porridge.
-I liked it with the rice porridge as its slightly excessive briny taste complements the bland rice porridge so well.
-My girl loved this pork dish very much, too, as it looks delicate and tastes tenderly soft and smooth.
+I liked it with the rice porridge as its strong saltish taste complements the bland rice porridge so well.
+Loved also the fact that it looks delicate and tastes tenderly soft and smooth.

 250 grams of coarsely minced pork meat